Consumer Protection Act, 1986

-Consumer Protection Act 1986 (COPRA) was an Act by the Parliament of India aimed at protecting the interests of consumers in India.
+The Consumer Protection Act, 1986 (COPRA) was an Act by the Parliament of India aimed at protecting the interests of consumers in India.
 It was replaced by the Consumer Protection Act, 2019.
 It was made for the establishment of consumer councils and other authorities for the settlement of consumer's dispute and matters connected with it.

-History of the Act
+History

-Consumer rights in India were historically overlooked, leading to rampant exploitation of consumers by businesses.
+Consumer rights in India were historically overlooked, leading to exploitation of consumers by businesses.
 This necessitated the creation of a robust legislation to protect consumers from unfair practices, hence the 'Consumer Protection Act, 1986' was introduced.
+This act was introduced under slogan Jago Grahak Jago.

-Significance of the Act
+Significance

-This Act is regarded as the 'Magna Carta' in the field of consumer protection for checking unfair trade practices, ‘defects in goods’ and ‘deficiencies in services’ as far as India is concerned.
+This Act is regarded as the 'Magna Carta' in the field of consumer protection for checking unfair trade practices, ‘defects in goods’ and ‘deficiencies in services’.
 It has led to the establishment of a widespread network of consumer forums and appellate courts all over India.
 It has significantly impacted how businesses approach consumers and have empowered consumers to a greater extent.